bigjosh/moonWAP/README.md

 3. Navigate to 192.168.8.1
 4. Set new password
 5. Wait for the AP to come back up and connect to it with the new password
-6. If you want this to be an open access point, remove Wifi securityunder Advanced Settings->Network>-Wifi->Edit->Wireless Security->Encryption->No Encryption.
-Be sure to hit "Save & Apply".
+6. If you want this to be an open access point, remove Wifi security under `Advanced Settings->Network>-Wifi->Edit->Wireless Security->Encryption->No Encryption`.
+Be sure to hit `Save & Apply`.
 6. SSH to 192.168.8.1 and log in with the new password
 7. Enter this command...